VMois/notes/data-science/README.md

 - Supervised - data is labeled
 - Unsupervised - data without a label
 - Reinforcement - model tries to achive the goal

+## Definitions

+- **3V** - Volume, Variety, Velocity
+- **Data lake** - a data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed.